skulczycki/adwaita-eclipse-mod/README.md

-# adwita-eclipse
+# adwaita-eclipse-mod
-Tweaked Adwita for Eclipse
+Tweaked Adwaita for Eclipse, makes look a bit more compact.

 # Installation

-Clone this repository and copy `Adwita-Eclipse/` directory to `~/.themes/Adwita-Eclipse`
+Clone this repository and copy `Adwaita-Eclipse-Mod/` directory to `~/.themes/Adwaita-Eclipse-Mod`

 Run Eclipse with: